The Charter ( Medical Professionalism in the New Millennium.A Physician's Charter) did not deal with just the important relationship of ...

 2) In 269 women the average V02max was 18 plus/minus 4

-These values are comparable to Trappe's non-exercising subjects while his athletes were said to have the highest values reported in a group of octogenarians.(There are some individual case reports with value this high and higher-see below)
+These values are comparable to Trappe's non-exercising subjects while his athletes were said to have the highest values reported in a group of octogenarians.(There are some individual case reports with values this high and higher-see below)

 Having monitored several hundred stress tests using the Bruce protocol I find it helpful to put these 02max values in that context.